ophchu/akka/akka-docs/rst/scala/distributed-data.rst

 ``LWWMap`` (last writer wins map) is a specialized ``ORMap`` with ``LWWRegister`` (last writer wins register) values.

+.. includecode:: code/docs/ddata/DistributedDataDocSpec.scala#ormultimap

-Note that ``LWWRegister`` relies on synchronized clocks and should only be used when the choice of value is not important for concurrent updates occurring within the clock skew.
+Note that ``LWWRegister`` and therefore ``LWWMap`` relies on synchronized clocks and should only be used when the choice of value is not important for concurrent updates occurring within the clock skew.

 Instead of using timestamps based on ``System.currentTimeMillis()`` time it is possible to use a timestamp value based on something else, for example an increasing version number